Executive Coaching or Leadership Coaching: Which One is Right for Me?

 What are some examples?

-Executive coaching: A CEO of a technology company is struggling to improve decision-making in product development, and enhance communication with the management team.
+Executive coaching: A CEO of a technology company, one of the senior leaders, is struggling to improve decision-making in product development and enhance communication with the management team.
 An executive coach may help this CEO diagnose the underlying problems that have led to the current struggles and identify potential strategies to shift and enhance culture, learning and critical thinking.

 Leadership coaching: A newly promoted team lead in a consulting firm is struggling with assertiveness and better assessment of emotional “temperature” in a meeting.
 A leadership coach can enhance their emotional intelligence, help them set clear leadership goals, and improve collaboration and communication with the team to become a more effective leader.